boyczuk/boyczuk/README.md

 # Hi, I'm Adlai Bridson-Boyczuk

-- 🎓 I am a Computing student at Queen's University with a focus on Artificial Intelligence.
-- 🧠 Passionate about Artificial Intelligence and Machine Learning.
+- 🎓 I am a Computing student at Queen's University with a focus on Artificial Intelligence and Machine Learning.

 ## Current Courses